kc596/client-info-api/README.md

 |[Spring WebFlux]   | reactive programming support for web applications |
 |[Spring Reactor]   | fully non-blocking reactive programming foundation for the JVM |
 |[Spring WebClient] | non-blocking http client with support for reactive streams |

+### Schedulers

+The Schedulers class has static methods that give access to the following execution contexts:

+1. No execution context (**Schedulers.immediate()**)

+2. A single, reusable thread (**Schedulers.single()**)

+    This method reuses the same thread for all callers, until the Scheduler is disposed.
+If you want a per-call dedicated thread, use **Schedulers.newSingle()** for each call.

+3. An unbounded elastic thread pool (**Schedulers.elastic()**)

+4. A bounded elastic thread pool (**Schedulers.boundedElastic()**).

+5. A fixed pool of workers that is tuned for parallel work (**Schedulers.parallel()**).

+    It creates as many workers as you have CPU cores.

+> While boundedElastic is made to help with legacy blocking code if it cannot be avoided, single and parallel are not.
+> As a consequence, the use of Reactor blocking APIs (**block()**, **blockFirst()**, **blockLast()**
+> (as well as iterating over **toIterable()** or **toStream()**) inside the default single and parallel schedulers) results in an **IllegalStateException** being thrown.

+Reactor offers two means of switching the execution context (or Scheduler) in a reactive chain: **publishOn** and **subscribeO**.

+### Errors

+1. Any error in a reactive sequence is a terminal event.
+    Even if an error-handling operator is used, it does not let the original sequence continue.
+    Rather, it converts the *onError* signal into the start of a new sequence.

+2. When subscribing, the **onError** callback at the end of the chain is akin to a catch block.
+    There, execution skips to the catch in case an Exception is thrown,

+3. **onErrorReturn** - equivalent of “Catch and return a static default value”

+4. **onErrorResume** - “Catch and execute an alternative path with a fallback method”
+    ```java
+    Flux.just("timeout1", "unknown", "key2")
+        .flatMap(k -> callExternalService(k)
+            .onErrorResume(error -> {
+                if (error instanceof TimeoutException)
+                    return getFromCache(k);
+                else if (error instanceof UnknownKeyException)
+                    return registerNewEntry(k, "DEFAULT");
+                else
+                    return Flux.error(error);
+            })
+        );
+    ```
+5. **onErrorMap** - Catch and rethrow

+6. **doOnError** - equivalent of “Catch, log an error-specific message, and re-throw”.
+    It still terminates with an error, unless we use an error-recovery operator here.

+7. **doFinally** is about side-effects that you want to be executed whenever the sequence terminates (with onComplete or onError) or is cancelled.
+It gives you a hint as to what kind of termination triggered the side-effect.

+8. **using** handles the case where a Flux is derived from a resource and that resource must be acted upon whenever processing is done.

+9. **retry** - works by re-subscribing to the upstream Flux in case of error.
+    Doesn't starts from point of error but from start of stream. **retryWhen**

+Reactor, defines a set of exceptions (such as *OutOfMemoryError*) that are always deemed to be fatal.
+These errors mean that Reactor cannot keep operating and are thrown rather than propagated.

+There are also cases where an unchecked exception still cannot be propagated (most notably during the subscribe and request phases), due to concurrency races that could lead to double onError or onComplete conditions.
+When these races happen, the error that cannot be propagated is “dropped”.
+The corresponding hooks, **onNextDropped** and **onErrorDropped**, let you provide a global Consumer for these drops.

+#### Checked Exceptions

+Reactor has an Exceptions utility class that you can use to ensure that exceptions are wrapped only if they are checked exceptions:

+- Use the **Exceptions.propagate** method to wrap exceptions, if necessary.
+It also calls throwIfFatal first and does not wrap RuntimeException.

+- Use the **Exceptions.unwrap** method to get the original unwrapped exception (going back to the root cause of a hierarchy of reactor-specific exceptions).